-USS HIgbee Conducts Replenishment-at-Sea with USNS John Lewis
+USS Higbee Conducts Replenishment-at-Sea with USNS John Lewis

 |Downloads:

-This work, USS HIgbee Conducts Replenishment-at-Sea with USNS John Lewis [Image 5 of 5], by PO2 Peter McHaddad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Higbee Conducts Replenishment-at-Sea with USNS John Lewis [Image 4 of 4], by PO2 Peter McHaddad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.